Scott and Angela

 In high school, I took two missions trips – one to Costa Rica and one to the Dominican Republic.
 Those trips did much to change my ethnocentric perspective, and I remember leaving both week-long visits with a tug on my heart to be involved in missions on some level.
 However, I dismissed the idea that God would ever want me to do missions outside the States.
 I went to college to get a degree in Education with the intent of working in an inner-city public school.

 But then...
 I met Scott.
-Before we started dating, he basically gave me an ultimatum.
-He told me there was a strong possibility he would be going to the mission field – if I couldn't handle that, then we probably shouldn't start a relationship.
-During that conversation, all of those moments I had felt pulled to foreign missions years earlier came flooding back to me.
+Before we started dating, he told me there was a strong possibility he would be going to the mission field.
+During our conversation, all of those moments I had felt pulled to foreign missions years earlier came flooding back to me.
 I knew that if God wanted me to serve Him in another country with Scott, He would give me the strength to give up the people and things I was accustomed to.
 After many more talks and prayers together, Scott and I made the commitment to work our way towards serving the Lord in the Dominican Republic.

 And the rest, as they say, is history.
 Scott and I feel so blessed that God is allowing us to be a part of His plan for the Dominican.
 This journey has not been the easiest, but God's faithfulness and grace is sufficient.
 Our goal is to make Him famous in everything we do.